juychen/juychen.github.io/docs/3_Nextflow/Nextflowlocal.md

 export BUCKET_NAME_RESULTS=nextflow-spot-batch-result-${RANDOM}-$(date +%s)
 aws --region ${AWS_REGION} s3 mb s3://${BUCKET_NAME_RESULTS}
 aws s3api put-bucket-tagging --bucket ${BUCKET_NAME_RESULTS} --tagging="TagSet=[{Key=nextflow-workshop,Value=true}]"
-aws s3 ls
+echo ${BUCKET_NAME_RESULTS}
 ```
-Remember the AWS bucket location and this location will be the path that store your experiment result.
+In this step, you will create a bucket on the AWS S3.
+It will have a fold name like "nextflow-spot-batch-result-14962-1637501981".
+Remember to **Remember the AWS bucket location**.
+This location will be the path that store your experiment result.
+Also, this buck will be used in the following step.
 The above command will show the result of the result bucket.

 Here, we can run the nextflow script again.